fossunited/monschool-website/courses/self-hosting-101/week1/working-with-files-directories.md

 ```

 There are some useful resources like https://tldr.sh/ and https://explainshell.com/ which can help you not feel overwhelmed with too much of docs suddenly and find out the flag/information about each command quickly.

+// TODO: Add some more content around mkdir,ls,cd,rm and directory structure.